The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: Introduction

 \subsection{Outline}

-In \Cref{sec:mult} we show that the KSS based on an $E_3$-algebra $R$ in $S$-modules with coefficients on commutative $S$-algebras under $R$ is multiplicative.
-We first recall the $\Lambda_f$ construction of Mandell along with some of its properties.
+In \Cref{sec:mult} we show that the KSS based on an $\Ealg_3$-algebra $R$ in $S$-modules is multiplicative when the $R$-modules in question are commutative $S$-algebras.
+We first recall the $\Lf$ construction of Mandell along with some of its properties.
 We also recall the relevant work of the second author from \cite{KSSpaper} for establishing that a spectral sequence is multiplicative.
-We then proceed to show that the spectral sequence is multiplicative by constructing a map of filtrations
+We then proceed to show that the spectral sequence is multiplicative by constructing a zig-zag of filtrations